sindresorhus/unused-filename/readme.md

 Type: `number`\
 Default: `Infinity`

-The max number of attempts to find an unused filename.
+The maximum number of attempts to find an unused filename.

-When the limit is reached, the function will throw `unusedFilename.MaxTryError`.
+When the limit is reached, the function will throw `MaxTryError`.

-### unusedFilename.separatorIncrementer
+### separatorIncrementer

 Creates an incrementer that appends a number after a separator.